 Most problems don’t have to be problems if we just open our mouths and effectively express how we’re feeling or what we’re thinking in the first place.
 Sometimes, it’s nothing serious, and other times it’s very important.
 Regardless of the level of significance, there’s no such thing as over-communicating.
 Talk frequently about everything.
 In addition to that, don’t expect what’s not communicated or assume what’s not confirmed.

 Marriage isn’t a part-time or full-time job – it’s a lifetime job.
 I’ve learned, and am still learning, that it’s okay that we don’t have everything figured out.
 That’s the point of learning and growing together through life.
 Furthermore, you can avoid a lot of pressure by not falling into the “comparison trap” and creating unrealistic expectations.
 Give yourself, and your spouse, room to develop.
 If there’s a mutual agreement that the both of you are committed to growth, there’s no need to expedite the process.

 One thing that my wife and I have decided to do is to put our vows on one of our bedroom walls.
 That way, we’re always encouraged and reminded of the commitment we made and have to one another.

 All in all, marriage is a wonderful commitment that is full of highs with some lows along the way, but you get out of it what you put into it.
 My wife and I agree that the quality of our marriage reflects the quality of our effort.
-This understanding makes loving each other that much easier and is why her love was the greatest gift.
+Always having an attitude of gratitude makes loving each other that much easier and is why her love was the greatest gift.